ZEST DECKING

 Incorporating decking in the centre of a deck board, avoiding joints and between 1.2m and 1.8m apart is a good rule of thumb.
 Where you have stairs leading to your deck, aim for the lights per step being a similar distance apart.
 Where you have wall lights at the side of your decking, since these serve a more decorative purpose, extending the space 2-3m apart should work fine whilst lights on balustrades should be 1.8m-2.5m apart.

-Decking inspiration partners:
+Decking & Outdoor Garden inspiration partners:

 deck builder,